How many hats do you wear on a given day? I’m willing to bet that you play a number of roles in your life and the lives of those around you.

 When I find myself wondering where to start, sometimes taking a look at the roles I play can give me a really good idea of what area I need or want to work on first.
 Seeing the various roles I need to play helps me identify which areas require the most out of me and it allows me to take stock, and hopefully make an informed decision about where to go from there.

-Each of those roles require different things from me, but they’re all part of my Family life.
+Each of those roles requires different things from me, but they’re all part of my Family life.

 Now ask yourself: